Journey aftercare

 – Terrence McKenna

-Through writing and making art, you will recover lost aspects of your journey and process deep emotions.
+Through writing and making art, you will recover lost aspects of your journey, process deep emotions, and uncover what is really needed from you after a ceremony.

 • Did I have any areas of difficulties, attachments, resistance that showed up?
 If so, what am I learning?